Are you interested in working from home and making extra money? You may want to consider becoming a proofreader online.

-Almost all of her course graduates have incredible success stories.
+Almost all of her course graduates have incredible success stories and have found freelance proofreading jobs.
 This can be the perfect opportunity for someone with word-skills who’s looking to start working for themselves.

 Caitlin’s course has been featured in everything, including Business Insider, Forbes, and online blogs like The Penny Hoarder.

 Still not sure if General Proofreading is right for you?

 I can appreciate if you’re not quite ready to jump headfirst into this.
 I mean, this course can certainly help you excel as a freelance proofreader, but perhaps you still have some questions.